kanedata/find-that-charity/readme.md

 Server
 ------

-The server uses [bottle](http://bottlepy.org/docs/dev/).
+The server uses [django](https://www.djangoproject.com/).
 Run it with the following command:

-`python server/server.py --host localhost --port 8080`
+`python ./manage.py runserver`

 The server offers the following API endpoints: